Happy Station Show: Eddy Startz

+Startz also used the show, as well as overseas tours he undertook to promote it, to encourage listeners to "keep in touch with the Dutch", and aimed to spread knowledge of Dutch life, traditions, geography and culture as well as an idealized and positive portrayal of Dutch colonialism.

 Under Startz, Happy Station was 90 minutes long and was for many years broadcast not only on Sunday but several other days of the week; in 1964 it was reduced to 80 minutes.
-A typical show would be composed of musical entertainment and announcements in several languages, "Spotlight on Holland" featuring light news items about the Netherlands, the Mailbag during which Startz would read and answer listener mail from around the world, and a musical signoff.Happy Station was intended as a respite from the news of crisis and conflict that dominated short wave radio, saying: "We believe in amusing, our listeners abroad.
+A typical show would be composed of musical entertainment and announcements in several languages, "Spotlight on Holland" featuring light news items about the Netherlands, the Mailbag during which Startz would read and answer listener mail from around the world, and a musical signoff.

+Startz was an early example of a broadcaster who encouraged the audience to interact with a radio show, encouraging listeners to write in and devoting a segment of the programme to reading and responding to mail from listeners, an unusual feature for its time.
+Happy Station was intended as a respite from the news of crisis and conflict that dominated short wave radio, saying: "We believe in amusing, our listeners abroad.
 They are fed up with the nationalist propaganda ladled out over the air from the dictatorship countries", and "you will hear no war news from us."
 In 1940, during the phoney war period of World War II, The New York Times wrote of Startz and Happy Station that "While England shouts across the channel such blasts as 'Never again shall one nations plunge the whole world into war!
 The guilt is German's alone,' and the Reich Radio from Lord Haw Haw's wave again sinks the British navy, 'Eddie' may be playing 'I'm Forever Blowing Bubbles' or remarking on the fresh supply of tulips now poking through the sod."